112th Fighter Squadron: 112th Liaison Squadron

 In April 1943, the unit was reactivated as the 112th Liaison Squadron at Salinas Army Air Base, California.
 The squadron was equipped with a series of light courier aircraft and for the next year was a courier unit for Fourth Air Force between airfields primarily in the Pacific Northwest.
 The unit was reassigned to Ninth Air Force in England in June 1944 where it operated Cessna UC-78 light transport aircraft in England and in liberated areas of France.
-It was assigned to HSupreme Headquarters Allied Expeditionary Force, and provided VIP transportation until the end of the war, eventually serving as part of the Army of Occupation in Germany during 1945.
+It was assigned to Supreme Headquarters Allied Expeditionary Force, and provided VIP transportation until the end of the war, eventually serving as part of the Army of Occupation in Germany during 1945.
 It was inactivated in November 1945 at Drew Field, Florida.

 Ohio Air National Guard

 The wartime 112th Liaison Squadron was re-designated as the 112th Bombardment Squadron (Light), and was allotted to the Ohio Air National Guard, on 24 May 1946.
 It was organized at Cleveland Municipal Airport, Ohio and was extended federal recognition on 2 December 1946 the National Guard Bureau.
 The 112th Bombardment Squadron was bestowed the lineage, history, honors, and colors of the 112th Liaison Squadron and all predecessor units.
 The squadron was equipped 20 R-26B/C Invader reconnaissance aircraft, a C-47, and two T-6s for training.

 The Invaders practiced night reconnaissance operations.
 Parts were no problem and many of the maintenance personnel were World War II veterans so readiness was quite high and the planes were often much better maintained than their USAF counterparts.
 In some ways, the postwar Air National Guard was almost like a flying country club and a pilot could often show up at the field, check out an aircraft and go flying.
 However, the unit also had regular military exercises that kept up proficiency and in gunnery and bombing contests they would often score at least as well or better than active-duty USAF units, given the fact that most ANG pilots were World War II combat veterans.